tc39/proposal-compartments/README.md

 };

 // Static module records are an opaque token representing the compilation
-// of a module that can be reused across multiple compartments. interface StaticModuleRecord {
+// of a module that can be reused across multiple loaders. interface StaticModuleRecord {
   // Static module records can be constructed from source.
   // XS allows third-party module records and source descriptors to